hbroek/reken/documentation/developer-guide/chapter-5.md

 </template>
 ```

 In this example, the main HTML page loads the `components.html` file with the `data-include` attribute.
-The `components.html` in addition, loads other sub-component files such as `buttons.html` with the `data-include` attribute.
+The `components.html`, in addition, loads other sub-component files, such as `buttons.html`, with the `data-include` attribute.

 ## 5.10 Routing with Reken